 In addition to the pieces mentioned above, the highlights in the exhibition include the lidded goblet with a bear hunt by Heinrich Schwanhardt as well as the works by Johann Heinrich Balthasar Sang and Franz Gondelach, the master of three-dimensional representation.
 The bottle with a calligraphy inscription by Willem Jakobsz van Heemskerk and the diamond-point engraved glasses by Frans Greenwood are also impressive testimonies to great artistry.

 The marbled Potsdam goblet is mentioned in the context of the alchemist and glass artist Johann Kunckel, who had a lasting influence on European glass art through his groundbreaking publication “Ars Vitraria Experimentalis oder vollkommene Glasmacher-Kunst” (Ars Vitraria Experimentalis or the Perfect Art of Glassmaking) and discovery of the method for producing gold ruby glass.

 A further attraction is a goblet depicting Christ’s descent from the cross, by the most important engraver among the masters of the Biedermeier period, the glass cutter Dominik Biemann.

-The collection is rounded off by splendid glasses from Gottlob Mohn und Anton Kothgasser with their transparently painted views, which evoke the Biedermeier period and the Congress of Vienna, and the glasses by the outstanding engraver Dominik Biemann.
+The Liaunig Collection is rounded off with the wonderful glasses by Gottlob Mohn and Anton Kothgasser, with their transparently painted views that evoke the Biedermeier period and the Congress of Vienna, which attempted a new order in Europe.